In a short sentence: I looooooved this book! In full, read below.

 - The main characters are not ‘good‘ people and that much was emphasized in the beginning.
 It gets even more amazing when you realize that you have fallen for these bad guys.
 Bardugo’s way of introducing them is a sure way to get you reading – curious as to how this character turned this way.

 - The uniqueness and diversity of each of the characters.
-From each of their styles, their powers, and skills, to their coloring, and even their beliefs vary and was well represented in this book.
+From each of their styles, their powers, and skills, to their coloring, and even their beliefs vary and were well represented in this book.

 - It was not centered on romance but it was there nonetheless, and it was written well.
 There were several scenes with the different pairings which will definitely hit you with feels and heart flutterings, and I like how it is incorporated well with the story and how it affected their decisions and the mission itself.